mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/exporting.md

 ## Printing

-Balsamiq Wireframes does not support printing directly to a printer.
+The Balsamiq Wireframes editor does not support printing directly to a printer.
 Instead you can [export to PDF](#exporting-to-pdf) and print from your favorite PDF viewer.

 * * *